gjbex/IO-performance/source-code/text-data/README.md

 1. `benchmark_tar.py`: Python script that benchmarks reading individual text files from a tar file.

-### arrow format
+### Hugging Face dataset format

-1. `concat_txt_to_dataset.py`: script to concatenate text files into a Huggingface dataset, including labels.
+1. `concat_txt_to_dataset.py`: script to concatenate text files into a Hugging Face dataset, including labels.
-1. `benchmark_arrow.py`: Python script that benchmarks reading individual text files from an arrow/datasets file.
+1. `benchmark_dataset.py`: Python script that benchmarks reading individual text files from an datasets file.

+### Running the benchmarks

+1. `benchmark.py`: Python script that offers a uniform interface to each of the benchmarks.
+1. `benchmarks.slurm`: Slurm script that runs the benchmarks.